Chikuwa: Regional variation

 There are several regional varieties.
 In the east part of Tottori and part of Nagasaki, tofu chikuwa is produced that adds tofu to surimi.
 Often, firm tofu is the preferred selection.

 In Yawatahama, Ehime, kawa-chikuwa (literally skin chikuwa) is produced: fish skin is wrapped around the skewers and broiled.
 This is a by-product of regular chikuwa, however, texture and taste are different.

 In Shikokuchūō, Ehime, there is ebi-chikuwa, which contains shrimp paste in surimi.

 In Komatsushima, Tokushima, there is take chikuwa (literally bamboo chikuwa), which remains on the bamboo after it is broiled.

 Australian sushi restaurants may stuff the hollow with cheese (processed or soft ones like Brie) and deep-fry them in tempura batter.

+In Thailand, chikuwa is known as pla muek lot (ปลาหมึกหลอด, lit. 'tube squid').
+Despite the name, it is not made from squid.